-Kweku Adoboli, a 31-year-old equities trader and the son of a retired Ghanaian United Nations official, remained in custody for a second day as police and bank officials tried to unpick a complex web of trades.
+Kweku Adoboli, the 31-year-old son of a retired Ghanaian United Nations official, remained in custody for a second day as police and bank officials tried to unpick a complex web of trades.

-The massive losses he built up could force UBS to reduce the size of its investment banking unit and carry out sweeping job cuts, according to reports in Switzerland.
+The massive losses could force UBS to reduce the size of its investment banking unit and carry out sweeping job cuts, according to reports in Switzerland.

-Thousands of jobs could be slashed from the bank's global workforce of 65,000, newspapers said.
+But thousands more jobs could now be slashed from its global workforce of 65,000, newspapers said.

-Having plummeted by more than 10 percent when the losses were revealed on Thursday, shares in UBS rallied in early trading on Friday, rising more than 2.5 percent to 10.01 Swiss francs at 0700 GMT.
+Having plummeted by more than 10 percent when the losses were revealed on Thursday, UBS shares rallied in early trading on Friday, rising almost 3.5 percent to 10.09 Swiss francs at 1215 GMT.

 Adoboli was born in Africa but educated at a £20,000-per-year ($31,500) boarding school in Yorkshire, northern England, where he was head boy.